 Where conifers end, stone, plaster and mud begin; more than a third of the world’s population lives in houses made of earth.
 There are several ways to turn raw clay into solid architecture, but the most common is adobe.
 In Morocco, the Kashbahs, fortress cities built of adobe, are noteworthy.

 Adobe is made from unfired earth bricks that are sometimes combined with straw, moulded and left to dry in the sun.
 Today, many of these Kashbahs are standing.
 And in their decoration, we can find many materials:

 Colors in Moroccan interiors

-The Moroccan decor style relies mainly on colors.
-In the wealthiest houses in Morocco and in the most beautiful Riads in Marrakech, the walls made with the technique of 'tadelakt' are painted with very bright colors.
+The Moroccan decor style relies mainly on colours.
+In the wealthiest houses in Morocco and in the most beautiful Riads in Marrakech, the walls made with the 'tadelakt' technique are painted with very bright colours.
 The red and orange, which are inspired by the magnificent sunsets.

 Green and deep blue, found in the sea.

-And the tones of gold, light brown, yellow and grey, reminiscent of the desert, are the preferred colors inside houses in Morocco.
+And the tones of gold, light brown, yellow and grey, reminiscent of the desert, are the preferred colours inside houses in Morocco.